RetroReversing/retroReversing/pages/articles/HowItWorks/HowEmulatorsWork.md

 	return LowRAM[addressLocation];
   }

-// other if statements for HighRam and other pieces of memory such as SaveRAM or controller input would go here
+// other if statements for HighRam and other pieces of memory such as SaveRAM, Cartridge ROM or controller input would go here

 }